kuznetsova-anastasiia/met-landing/README.md

 ## Demo

-You can view a live demo of the website at https://kuznetsova-anastasiia.github.io/met-landing/.
+You can view a live demo of the website [HERE](https://kuznetsova-anastasiia.github.io/met-landing/).

 ## Techologies
  - HTML